Skip to main content

 Image of Andrei Szatkowski

 Andrei is an experienced housing professional at board, executive and senior leadership level.
 Andrei has over 25 years' experience within local authorities and housing associations across the North West.
 He is the Executive Director of Operations at Aspire Housing, and leads on all housing services encompassing repairs and maintenance services.
+In Andrei's role as Board Complaint Champion, he continually reviews progress in relation to complaints and their handling, providing critical friend challenge.

 Image of Marie Thompson